Sociopathic Smile: Spotting A Hidden Warning Sign

 Do not get too close to them unless you have checked their past records.

-Make sure to inform of their existence in your life to all people who care about you.
+Make sure to inform all people who care about you of the sociopath’s existence in your life.

 This can be challenging, especially if you work or live with a sociopath.
 But you should try to minimize your exposure to them as much as possible.